cppalliance/gcovr-development/README.md

 ./build.sh
 ```

-Files will be output in `json/gcovr/`, or that can be modified in `build.sh`.
+Files will be output to `/opt/github/cppalliance/json/gcovr/`, or the location can be modified in `build.sh`.
 Run `build.sh` each time after modifying the templates.

 ### WSL Notes

 Use Ubuntu 24.04: `wsl --install Ubuntu-24.04`

-Modify build.sh to send files to /mnt/c/output where they can be easily viewed from the system's main browser.
+Modify build.sh to send files to `/mnt/c/output/` where they can be easily viewed from the system's main browser.

 ### Administrator Notes